This is the single most important stat in Mary Meeker’s 333-page report

 That messaging apps have increasingly become our go-to mode of communicating isn’t a revelation, but the idea that encryption is becoming the norm is striking.

-Meeker’s numbers show that in the first quarter of this year 87 percent of global web traffic was encrypted, up from 53% just three years ago.
+Meeker’s numbers show that in the first quarter of this year, 87% of global web traffic was encrypted, up from 53% just three years ago.

 And so much has happened in those three years.
 Mainstream users are taking their own online privacy seriously for the first time since the dawn of the web.
 All this after witnessing a massive Equifax breach, learning that Facebook allowed a Trump-connected political consulting firm to access the personal data of 87 million of its users, and finding out that law enforcement increasingly relies on access to secure messaging to solve crimes.